Computational-Imaging-LAB/MRS_Education/README.md

 If you have any issues or questions please open an issue to ask.
 If it is not an issue then you can find me from the email below.

+Abdullah Baş
 abdullah.bas@boun.edu.tr

+Thanks for the contributions to installation part of requirements of this MRS Course.

+Gökçe Hale Hatay
+Buse Buz Yağız